gkwa/manyeast/prompt-golang-json-shape-may-change/cuelang-desc.md

 Medium scale As soon the desire arises to reduce boilerplate, the cue tool can help to automatically rewrite configurations.
 See the Quick and Dirty section of the Kubernetes tutorial for an example using the import and trim tool.
 Thousands of lines can be obliterated automatically using this approach.

-Large scale CUE’s underlying formalism was developed for large-scale configuration.
+Large scale CUE's underlying formalism was developed for large-scale configuration.
 Its import model incorporates best practices for large-scale engineering and it is optimized for automation.
 A key to this is advanced tooling.
-The mathematical model underlying CUE’s operations allows for automation that is intractable for most other approaches.
-CUE’s trim command is an example of this.
+The mathematical model underlying CUE's operations allows for automation that is intractable for most other approaches.
+CUE's trim command is an example of this.

 Tooling
 Automation is key.
 Nowadays, a good chunk of code gets generated, analyzed, reformatted, and so on by machines.
 The CUE language, APIs, and tooling have been designed to allow for machine manipulation.
 Aspects of this are: